jsfix-ci/redux-saga-promise/README.md

 ```

 Additionally, all the helper functions will throw a custom `Error` subclass `ConfigurationError` if `promiseMiddleware` was not properly included in the store.

-# Contributing

-Contributions are welcomed!
-Read the [Contributing Guide](./CONTRIBUTING.md) for more information.

 ### Building & Testing